Skip to content

 Intervention

-2.4 g/day of n-3 long-chain polyunsaturated fatty acids (fish oil) in triacylglycerol form (Incromega TG33/22; 55% EPA and 37% DHA), administered as four 1-g capsules daily from 24 weeks of gestation until 1 week after delivery.
+Pregnant participants received 2.4 g/day of n-3 long-chain polyunsaturated fatty acids (fish oil) in triacylglycerol form, containing 55% EPA and 37% DHA, as four identical 1 g oral capsules daily.
+Supplementation started at 22 to 26 weeks of gestation and continued until 1 week after delivery; the comparison group received placebo.

 Results